laurenchen0631/English-Learning/articles/201907/20190722/The weird magic of eiderdown.md

 		> 泥炭/泥煤 |Peat used for fuel.| the smell of turf burning on a winter night
 		> 賽馬場 |Horse racing or racecourses generally.|
 		> 地盤 |An area or sphere of activity regarded as someone's personal territory.| he did not like poachers on his turf
-	- door-scraper == a small horizontal bar fixed to the ground near a door where visitors can scrape mud from their shoes before entering

 Environmentalists, economists and ornithologists have all fallen in love with Icelandic harvesting.
 There is an irresistible simplicity to the relationship between the harvesters and the eiders.
 If a harvester cares for the ducks, more and more will come to nest, increasing the amount of down that can be gathered.
 In myths, fables and hagiographies, one often reads of the ability of individuals to tame wild creatures.
 It is said that St Cuthbert, the seventh-century missionary who settled on the Farne Islands off the Northumbrian coast, protected and tamed eiders.
 (Today in Northumberland, the eider is sometimes called St Cuthbert’s or Cuddy duck.)
 Many of these stories were built upon embellishment or pure fantasy, but in Iceland, travellers’ accounts repeatedly confirmed the existence of this strange relationship between Icelanders and the ducks.